Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 When you don’t get enough air, your blood’s oxygen levels decrease3 .
 When your brain senses your inability to breathe, it momentarily wakes you, but most individuals don’t remember these brief rousings.

 Need more info?
-Check out our complete guide to sleep apnea.
+Check out our complete guide to sleep apnea and picks for the best beds for sleep apnea.

 Obstructive Sleep Apnea in Children and Infants